Masmiseim36/nxpSDK/boards/evkmimxrt1024/aws_examples/shadow_wifi_wiced_4343W/readme.txt

 Board settings
 ==============
 Make sure C28 is welded.
-Make sure J12 on uSD-M.2 adapter is open and there is no blue light on the adapter board.
-This indicates the board is operating on 1.8v.

 The following pins between the MIMXRT1024-EVK board and Murata uSD M.2 Adapter are connected using the plug to receptable cables:
 - MIMXRT1024-EVK board's connector J17, pin 6 to Murata uSD M.2 Adapter's connector J9, pin 3